 We need new members and your help to further develop and implement our program action plan.
 The Guild's core mission is to support the Urban League's vision and mission to educate, train and place under-served individuals into jobs; whereby they can achieve dignity and become self-sufficient.
 This requires fully involved members.
 We also need your ideas to move forward and develop new programs for the community we serve, as well as to grow our membership and enhance our impact locally.

-For more information and to become involved with Urban League Guild of Central Carolinas, please contact Maepaul Boone at email@example.com.
+For more information and to become involved with Urban League Guild of Central Carolinas, please contact Laurelle Roker at firstname.lastname@example.org.